Longhorns vs. Raiders: First Round Betting Trends, Record ATS, Home/Road Splits

 |144

+- Texas is 7-3 against the spread and 7-3 overall over its past 10 games.

+- Three of Longhorns' past 10 outings have gone over the total.

-- Texas has gone 7-3 over its past 10 contests, with a 7-3 record against the spread in that span.
+- Colgate has gone 9-1 in its past 10 contests, with a 7-3 record against the spread during that span.

-- In their past 10 games, the Longhorns have hit the over three times.
+- Six of the Raiders' last 10 contests have hit the over.

-- Texas has a 10-14 record against the spread and a 20-6 record overall when putting up more than 69 points.
+- Texas has a 10-14 record against the spread and a 20-6 record overall when scoring more than 69 points.

+- The Raiders' 78.6 points per game are 11.2 more points than the 67.4 the Longhorns allow to opponents.

+- Colgate has put together an 11-12 ATS record and a 20-6 overall record in games it scores more than 67.4 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.